 Bilingualism Benefits for Kids

-Bilingual Early Education
+Bilingual Early Education, Uncategorized

 If you’re considering enrolling your child in a spanish immersion program, you’re thinking smart.
 Studies have proven that exposure to a non-native language in childhood has clear and lasting cognitive benefits.
 And bilingualism has never been more on trend!
 In fact, a study conducted by the University of Washington found that a whopping 27% of children under the age of 6 are learning a language other than English.
 That’s more than 1 in 4!
 A number that large may have you scratching your head.
 Why are so many parents are opting in to raising a bilingual child?
 Well, the answer can be found in the science.